inokufu/schema/README.md

 # Welcome
-This page describes Inokufu's vocabulary used in our applications.
+This repository describes Inokufu's vocabulary used in our applications.

+Please see the website version at: http://schema.inokufu.com